-Jill is the Associate Head of School for Research in the School for Strategy and Leadership and an Associate of the Centre for Business in Society, at Coventry University.
+Jill is a Senior Lecturer in Sociology at the University of Surrey, where she is Programme Director for the Masters in Social Research Methods and Short Courses.
+Prior to this Jill was the Associate Head of School for Research in the School for Strategy and Leadership and continues as an Honorary Fellow at the Centre for Business in Society there.
 She is a sociologist of work and organisations, with a longstanding interest in how notions of responsibility are understood within globalising capitalism.
 Her research focuses on sustainability practices, responsibilities to workers in complex global supply chains; private social standards, such as fair trade; and the role of different groups, such as consultants, campaigners, governments and consumers, in determining agendas of corporate social responsibility (CSR).
-Jill is has been researching the horticultural sector for over 15 years.
-Her PhD from London School of Economic included an evaluation of certification development in the global cut-flower sector.
+Jill is has been researching the horticultural sector for over 20 years.
+Her PhD from London School of Economics (LSE) included an evaluation of certification development in the global cut-flower sector.
 She works with key industry stakeholders to improve sustainability, has been funded by the British Academy/Leverhulme Trust and is currently co-investigator for a DFID Covid rapid response project with Fairtrade, MM Flowers and key UK retailers.
-Jill is a committee member of the Global Studies Association and Co-Convenor of the Work, Employment and Economic Group of the British Sociology Association.
+Jill also works as an Independent Consultant, is a committee member of the Global Studies Association and Co-Convenor of the Work, Employment and Economic Group of the British Sociology Association.
 Her keynote addresses on certification and sustainability include to the British Florist Association’s Annual Conferences 2017, 2019 and FleurEx 2019.

 Jill Timms | @JillLTimms | Research Portal Biography